freyabovim/meela-assignment/README.md

 3. **Save progress** - user can save and exit at any point - this can happen automatically, using a timer, or a button.
    All are fine.
 4. **Resume capability** - user can return and continue from where they left off
+5. **Please play to your strengths** - if you feel that you are more front-end than backend lean into that and vice versa!

 Don'ts: